 - May improve blood vessel health

-Rosmarinic Acid is an active ingredient found in various food items.
-Rosemary, Basil, Cornmint and Hyssop contain Rosmarinic Acid at different concentration levels along with other active ingredients.
-The molecular pathways which are regulated by Rosmarinic Acid include Estrogen Signaling, Oxidative Stress, MAPK Signaling, Autophagy and Angiogenesis.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Rosmarinic Acid supplements contain many active ingredients including Rosmarinic Acid at different concentration levels.
+The molecular pathways which are regulated by Rosmarinic Acid include Cell Survival, Oxidative Stress, DNA Repair and T-Cell Receptor Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Rosmarinic Acid individually or in combination is an important decision to be made.
-When making decisions on the use of the supplement Rosmarinic Acid for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Rosmarinic Acid use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Rosmarinic Acid over other nutritional supplements – do consider all these factors.

-1. Will Rosmarinic Acid Supplements benefit ER PR +ve HER2 -ve Breast Carcinoma Patients undergoing Palbociclib cancer treatment?
+1. Will Rosmarinic Acid Supplements benefit Primary Gastrointestinal Neuroendocrine Tumors patients undergoing Cyclophosphamide treatment?

-ER PR +ve HER2 -ve Breast Carcinoma is characterized and driven by specific genetic mutations like ESR1 and NR3C3 leading to biochemical pathway changes in Estrogen Signaling, PI3K-AKT-MTOR Signaling and Inositol Phosphate Signaling.
-A cancer treatment like Palbociclib works through a specific pathway mechanism of action.
+Primary Gastrointestinal Neuroendocrine Tumors is characterized and driven by specific genetic mutations like ALK, APC and DAXX leading to biochemical pathway changes in Oxidative Stress, Growth Factor Signaling, JAK-STAT Signaling, Angiogenesis, Androgen Signaling and Apoptosis.
+A cancer treatment like Cyclophosphamide works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Rosmarinic Acid should be avoided for ER PR +ve HER2 -ve Breast Carcinoma along with treatment Palbociclib.
-Rosmarinic Acid impacts pathways/processes like Estrogen Signaling which either promote drivers of the disease and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Rosmarinic Acid supplement should not be taken for Primary Gastrointestinal Neuroendocrine Tumors along with treatment Cyclophosphamide.
+Rosmarinic Acid supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Rosmarinic Acid Supplements benefit Renal Non-Clear Cell Carcinoma Patients undergoing Bevacizumab Cancer Treatment?
+2. Will Rosmarinic Acid Supplements benefit Primary Breast Carcinoma Patients undergoing Paclitaxel Treatment?

-Renal Non-Clear Cell Carcinoma is characterized and driven by specific genetic mutations like MUC16 and TP53 leading to biochemical pathway changes in Oxidative Stress, MAPK Signaling, Extracellular Matrix Remodelling, Small Molecule Transport and PI3K-AKT-MTOR Signaling.
-A cancer treatment like Bevacizumab works through specific pathway mechanisms.
+Primary Breast Carcinoma is characterized and driven by specific genetic mutations like TP53, PIK3CA and TTN leading to biochemical pathway changes in Cell Survival, Cell Cycle Checkpoints, Apoptosis, Angiogenesis and Hematopoiesis.
+A cancer treatment like Paclitaxel works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Rosmarinic Acid should be considered for Renal Non-Clear Cell Carcinoma/Cancer along with treatment Bevacizumab.
-Rosmarinic Acid impacts pathways/processes like Oxidative Stress and MAPK Signaling which either obstruct drivers of the disease (Renal Non-Clear Cell Carcinoma/Cancer) and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Rosmarinic Acid supplements should be considered for Primary Breast Carcinoma along with the treatment Paclitaxel.
+Rosmarinic Acid supplement impacts pathways/processes like Cell Survival which either obstruct drivers of Primary Breast Carcinoma and/or improve Paclitaxel treatment effect.